CircuitGuy943/Recept-5GHz-FPV-Reciever/5-8ghz-drone-fpv-reciever-journal.md

 # 3/10/2026 6:47 PM - Setup LEDs, nets for TFT pins and backlight driver.

-_Time spent: 1.0h_
+_Time spent: 3.0h_

-Added, (or more copied) the LED 24V boost and current limiting circuit form the previous devboard for the TFT display.
-I think the circuitry is fine, and the original problem was fully just stupid layout, because adding more copper area (a copper wire) to the trace between the inductor and diode seems to have fixed the issue completely, and only moving the wire around seems to affect it so.
-I just need to follow the datasheet layout biblically (and probably for the 5V buck/boost too).
+Added the LED 24V boost and current limiting circuit for the TFT Display.
+I think the circuitry is fine, and the original problem on my old circuit was fully just stupid layout, because adding more copper area (a copper wire) to the trace between the inductor and diode seems to have fixed the issue completely, and only moving the wire around seems to affect it so.
+I just need to follow the datasheet layout biblically (and probably for the 5V buck/boost too) to make sure I don't have those headaches this time.

 Also wired up some LEDs and required current limiting resistors.
-I was careful to use the basic component LEDs available by JLCPCB.
-And the big FFC connector for the display.
+I was careful to use the basic component LEDs available by JLCPCB to try and reduce some cost.
+And the big FFC connector for the display too after finding out the right one.
+It turns out I need one with the contacts on top, but I had one with contacts on bottom and GOD ARE THERE MANY FPCS OUT THERE, I had to sift through about a thousand different variations just to find something that MIGHT fit.

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTE5MDgxLCJwdXIiOiJibG9iX2lkIn19--5738341ce61d0908f35a8e5df7d7a40ddac56080/image.png)

 # 3/10/2026 6:50 PM - Added and wired up the TW8819.

-_Time spent: 1.5h_
+_Time spent: 3.0h_

 This part took a while...
 The datasheet isn't the best for this specific part, it mentioned supply from 3.3V and 1.8V but it didn't make it clear whether it was either 1.8V OR 3.3V or 1.8V AND 3.3V required, and if it's the first, I wouldn't want to back feed any internal circuitry for voltage inside the TW8819.
-But I managed to figure out it needs two separate supplies as each one has different power consumptions.
+But after looking around a bit I managed to figure out it needs two separate supplies as each one has different power consumptions.

-Then once that confusion was over, I connected up a crystal to run the chip and the power lines / data lines to the chip plus decoupling caps.
+Then once that confusion was over, I connected up a suitable crystal to run the chip and the power lines / data lines to the chip plus decoupling caps and all the nets for the display/video

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTE5MDg2LCJwdXIiOiJibG9iX2lkIn19--095d3deee5856f6532363d1ef7737a3b615136a4/image.png)